Inside NURO: The U.S. Navy’s Role in Black Budget Research

 This article investigates the highly classified operations of the U.S. Navy’s National Underwater Reconnaissance Office (NURO), detailing its alleged role in underwater research and recovery, black budget funding, and potential technological breakthroughs.

-For decades, public discourse surrounding unidentified aerial phenomena (UAPs) has centred on the skies.
-Yet as congressional interest in transparency grows, a parallel and arguably more secretive domain is beginning to emerge—beneath the oceans.
+For decades, public discourse surrounding unidentified objects (interestingly, some insiders avoid the term unidentified flying objects but are happy to use the phrase ‘anomalous phenomena’ ) has centred on the skies.
+Yet as congressional interest in transparency grows, a parallel and arguably more secretive domain is beginning to emerge, beneath the oceans.
 At the centre of this maritime puzzle is the National Underwater Reconnaissance Office (NURO), a classified agency founded in 1969 as a joint venture between the U.S. Navy and the CIA.
-Long associated with Cold War submarine espionage, NURO is increasingly cited by credible sources as a key player in underwater retrieval operations involving submerged objects (USOs)—vehicles that may be of non-human origin.
+Long associated with Cold War submarine espionage, NURO is increasingly cited by credible sources as a key player in underwater retrieval operations involving submerged objects (USOs).

 From Submarines to Something Else: NURO’s Evolution